Listen to this article

 There is no H1B amendment 50-mile rule by USCIS.
 Most people and attorneys just refer to it in general terms whereas the USCIS and DOL judge the change in H1B jobs by looking at the worksite’s (zip code) MSA.

-Check If H1B Amendment Is required with App >
+Is H1B Amendment required (App) >

 - You are working in Plano, TX which belongs to Dallas Fort Worth MSA.